 If you do not have any luck in locating the appropriate probate court's dockets online, then you can try the following:

 - Go to the probate court in person and ask for assistance in locating the documents.
-In most cases, the clerk will be able to look up the estate information by using the decedent's legal name and if an estate has been opened, then you will be able to view the actual probate file and request copies of applicable documents.
+In most cases, the clerk will be able to look up the estate information by using the decedent's legal name, and if an estate has been opened, you will be able to view the actual probate file and request copies of applicable documents.

 - Call the probate court and ask how to obtain copies of documents.
 Some probate clerks will be very helpful, while others not so much.

 - Call an estate planning attorney's office in the area near the applicable probate court and ask if they will assist you in obtaining copies of probate documents from the local probate court.
-The office will most likely charge a fee for their services, but if you do not live close to the area, then this will save you from the travel expenses that will be incurred to travel to the court yourself.
+The office will most likely charge a fee for their services, but if you do not live close to the area, this will save you from the travel expenses that will be incurred to travel to the court yourself.